Nickwasused/nickwasused.github.io/src/_posts/2023-04-01-tor-snowflake-v2/index.md

 You can now see the log like this: `sudo tail -f /var/log/snowflake.log` or this: `sudo cat /var/log/snowflake.log`.

-After some time the log should have lines like: `2023/04/01 15:54:08 In the last 10m0s, there were 0 connections.
-Traffic Relayed ↓ 0 KB, ↑ 0 KB.`, these indicate the usage of the proxy you are hosting.
+After some time, the log should have lines like `2023/04/01 15:54:08 In the last 10m0s, there were 0 connections.
+Traffic Relayed ↓ 0 KB, ↑ 0 KB.`; these indicate the usage of the proxy you are hosting.

 ## Logrotate

 Logrotate is used to keep older logs and compress them with a defined limit.

-Start by creating a config file for snowflake: `sudo nano /etc/logrotate.d/snowflake` with the following content:
+Start by creating a config file for Snowflake: `sudo nano /etc/logrotate.d/snowflake` with the following content:
 ```bash
 /var/log/snowflake.log {
     su root root